 What causes tight calf muscles?

-Biomechanical problems of the foot or from running style can increase the strain on the calf muscles, resulting in repetitive strain and overuse.
+Biomechanical problems of the foot or from running style can increase the strain on the calf muscles.
+Overpronation is when the foot rolls in too much or flattens.
+This results in repetitive strain and overuse.
 An injured muscle may tighten up to protect itself.
 Gait analysis on a treadmill can identify this and orthotic inserts may be prescribed to correct this.

 Failing to stretch regularly can result in adaptive shortening and one of the most common causes of tight calf muscles is wearing high heels.
 Wearing heels on a regular basis is causes adaptive shortening of the muscles.